 The Center has established goals and objectives to act as a guide in achieving our mission.
 Information was collected through the analysis of the internal/external environments and organizations, as well as consulting groups.
 This Strategic Plan will provide guidance for promoting linkage and cohesion among the various functional components of outcome based quality management, business and utilization management plans.
 TTBH is proud of the accreditation by the Commission on Accreditation of Rehabilitation Facilities (CARF) which commenced in August of 2008.
 As of the August 2014 CARF survey the following programs are accredited: Assertive Community Treatment-Mental Health Adults; Outpatient Treatment-Mental Health Adults; Outpatient Treatment-Mental Health Children and Adolescents; Governance: Crisis Services; and MH Case Management.
-Tropical has more service lines accredited by CARF than any other Texas Community MHMR Center.
+For the 2017 CARF Survey TTBH plans on adding Integrated BH/Primary Care, Supported Living (Housing), Alcohol and